NaegleLab/DANSy/README.md

 ### Step 2: Defining DEGs

 Currently, deDANSy assumes you will use a log2 fold change and a p-value cutoff to define differentially expressed genes (DEGs) or proteins.
-This can then be achieved with set fold change and a p-value cutoffs by:
+As part of this, you first create a metadata dataframe within the deDANSy object to associate different comparisons with their data columns and cutoffs.
+To create this metadata, use the create_contrast_metadata method as shown below:

+    my_dedansy.create_contrast_metadata(comparisons = list_of_comparisons,
+                                        fc_cols = fold_change_data_columns,
+                                        pval_cols = pvalue_data_columns,
+                                        fcs = fold_change_cutoff,
+                                        alphas = pvalue_threshold)

+Where the comparisons, data columns, and cutoffs are lists containing the information for each comparison of interest.

+We have also made it possible to use the same cutoffs across comparisons by allowing a single value for the fcs and alphas parameters, which will apply those cutoffs across all comparisons.
+Further, if the data columns include the comparison names separated a common string name stem separated by a delimiter (e.g. fold_change_comparison1, fold_change_comparison2), then a single string can be input to fc_cols but the delim parameter has to be defined.
+These cases can be done as shown below:

+    # Our fold-change data and p-value data looks like fold_change_comparison1, pval_comparison1, fold_change_comparison2, pval_comparison2 and we want to apply a fold-change cutoff of 1 and a p-value cutoff of 0.05

+    my_dedansy.create_contrast_metadata(comparisons = ['comparison1','comparison2'],
+                                        fc_cols = 'fold_change',
+                                        pval_cols = 'pval',
+                                        fcs = 1,
-    my_dedansy.calc_DEG_ngrams(data_cols = ['fold_change_column','p-value_column'],
+                                        alphas = 0.05,
-                               alpha = pval_cutoff,
+                                        delim = '_')

+To set these as the DEGs of interest for analysis, we call the command calc_DEG_ngrams:

-                               fc_thres = fold_change_cutoff)
+    my_dedansy.calc_DEG_ngrams(comp = 'comparison1')

-By default, the calc_DEG_ngrams function sets alpha to 0.05 and fc_thres to 1 so if you want to use those cutoffs you do not have to provide cutoffs.
-If you do not want to use either cutoff, you can set either of the cutoffs to 0 (Note: this assumes you have both positive and negative values for your fold-change values.)
+This will be the comparison for the rest of the analysis until it is changed.
+A summary of the DEGs and n-grams for the comparison of interest can be shown with `my_dedansy.deg_summary()`.

 **Not Recommended alternative method:** If you have predefined DEGs, we have a second method available to set DEGs, but only recommend this for users who need more control over DEG definition that uses other data values.
-This method does not create attributes in the deDANSy object to trace back how DEGs were calculated.
+We do not recommend this method as it does not create attributes in the deDANSy object to trace back how DEGs were calculated.

     my_dedansy.set_DEG_ngrams(up_DEGs = your_up_DEGs,
                               down_DEGs = your_down_DEGs)

-### Step 3: Generating deDANSy Separation and Enriched n-gram Neighborhood Distribution Statistics
+### Step 3: Generating deDANSy Separation and Distinction (enriched n-gram neighborhood) Scores

-Currently, this is done by running the deDANSy_calculate.py file in the command line.
-We are in the process of making this a built-in method of the deDANSy class.
-An example call of performing this is:

-    conda activate dansy
-    python deDANSy_calculate.py path_to_datasetOI/datasetOI.csv output_path comparison_1 comparison_2 -mp 8 -sN 100 -fN 50
-    conda deactivate
+To calculate the two deDANSy scores, run the built-in calculate_scores method, which can calculate the scores for multiple comparisons:

+    my_dedansy.calculate_scores(comps = ['comparison1','comparison2'],
+                                num_ss_trials = 100,
+                                fpr_trials = 50,
+                                processes = 4)

+This will run the algorithm for the indicated comparisons with the following key parameters:
+    - 100 iterations where DEGs are subsampled and compared to random networks to generate raw scores
+    - 50 trial runs with randomly chosen genes to calculate the false positive rate
+    - Multiprocessing with 4 threads to decrease processing time.

+These parameters can be adjusted as desired.
+Additionally, minor customizations like setting a minimum p-value threshold during pruning can be provided.
+If a prior analysis was performed and needs to be replaced and/or updated, the overwrite parameter provides a method to designate if the analysis should be replaced or if it should be appended to the scores attribute.

+To view the results from the algorithm call `my_dedansy.scores`, which is a pandas DataFrame and can be output to desired outputs using standard pandas methods.

-This would perform the steps 1a and 2 from above with multiprocessing enabled and using 8 processes, 100 subsampled/random networks, and 50 false positive rate trials.
-This would calculate scores for both comparison 1 and comparison 2 using default values for fold change and p-value cutoffs. **Note:** This process can take 30+ minutes or multiple hours depending on the number of FPR trials, networks used, and if multiprocessing is enabled.
+**Note:** This process can take 30+ minutes or multiple hours depending on the number of FPR trials, networks used, and if multiprocessing is enabled.

 ### Step 4: Plotting and Generating Final deDANSy Scores

-Once the statistics are generated from Step 3, we can then plot the data by running the follow:
+Once the scores are generated from Step 3, we can then plot the data:

-    import pandas as pd
-    from dansy.enrichment_plotting_helpers import *

-    # Importing the results
-    raw_results = pd.read_csv(deDANSy_results_file)
-    res = format_results(raw_results)
-    plot_functional_score(res)
+    my_dedansy.plot_scores()

 This will produce a bubble plot, where the size of each bubble is the score (related to Cohen's d effect size) and color indicates whether it was significant (including FPR correction).
-Like Step 3, we are actively creating this as built-in method of the deDANSy class.
+If all results are significant (FPR $\leq$ 0.05), the FPR legend can be omitted with the show_FPR parameter.
+Further, the order of results can be specified by passing a mapping dictionary (keys being comparisons and values the order) to the order parameter.

 ## Example applications

-For applications of DANSy or deDANSy, please see our [DANSy_Applications repo](https://github.com/NaegleLab/DANSy_Applications).
+For broad applications of DANSy or deDANSy, please see our [DANSy_Applications repo](https://github.com/NaegleLab/DANSy_Applications).
 There, you will find Jupyter notebooks on applications on the whole proteome, the convergence of grammar during the evolution of reversible post-translational modification systems, cancer fusions genes, and differential gene expression from RNA-sequencing results (for deDANSy specifically).